Chelsea Manning jailed for refusing to testify before grand jury in Virginia

 Breaking News Emails

-Earlier in the day, Manning told reporters that she was prepared to go to jail following the closed contempt hearing for her resistance to provide testimony because she doesn't believe in the grand jury process.
+Manning told reporters earlier in the day that she was prepared to go to jail following the closed contempt hearing.

 On Wednesday, Manning appeared before the same grand jury, in the U.S. District Court for the Eastern District of Virginia, but refused to answer any questions.